INPROVA

 2. Review your procurement pipeline

-Procurement managers must be clear on all contracts procured from 24 February 2025 onwards, including value, suppliers, and dates, to ensure compliance with the new rules.
-If you havenโ€™t done so already, review your contracts register and ensure your procurement pipeline is up to date.
-Your organisation must publish an annual procurement Pipeline Notice 56 days after the new financial year begins if it plans to procure more than ยฃ100m of goods and services in the coming year.
+Procurement managers must be clear on all contracts procured from 24 February 2025 onwards.
+If you haven’t done so already, review your contracts register and ensure your procurement pipeline is up to date.
+Your organisation must publish an annual procurement Pipeline Notice 56 days after the new financial year begins if it plans to procure more than £100m of goods and services in the coming year.
 This pipeline needs to be ready by 26th May 2025.

 shaking hands